jamessimone/apex-rollup/README.md

 public static void runFromCDCTrigger()

-// imperatively from Apex, relying on CMDT for additional rollup info global static void runFromApex(List<SObject> calcItems, TriggerOperation rollupContext)
+// imperatively from Apex, relying on CMDT for additional rollup info
+// if you are actually using this from WITHIN a trigger, the second argument should
+// ALWAYS be the "Trigger.operationType" static variable global static void runFromApex(List<SObject> calcItems, TriggerOperation rollupContext)

 // imperatively from Apex with arguments taking the place of values previously supplied by CMDT